1.4: Applications of Biological Psychology

 Figure 5.
 AI-generated image from DALL-E 3 using the prompt “Artificial Intelligence computer system inspired by neurons and brains.”

 Brain-compatible social policies.
 As outlined by Eagleman and Downar (2016), brain science can also have payoffs in guiding brain-compatible social policies.
 For example, psychology and neuroscience research has implications for how to view and address drug addiction.
-As brain science learns more about psychopharmacology and the brain mechanisms underlying addiction, it has become increasingly clear that addiction is driven by biological processes in the brain.
+Advances in psychopharmacology and neuroscience reveal that addiction is driven by brain processes.
 As a result, policies that attack only drug supply are typically unsuccessful—if one point of supply is busted, another will pop up soon because the demand remains.
-Instead, policies should focus on attacking the demand for drugs—treatments that are rooted in interrupting the brain circuits that drive addiction will be more effective than an incarceration-focused approach.
+Instead, policies should focus on attacking the demand for drugs.
+Treatments rooted in disrupting the brain circuits driving addiction will be more effective than an incarceration-focused approach.

 License